cristianradu/rainbow/README.md

 Rainbow
 =======

-Rainbow is a set of colorful CSS3 buttons written in Sass.
+Rainbow is a set of colorful CSS3 buttons written in Sass/LESS.
 The button styles are based on the [Apple OS X Lion Buttons in CSS](http://pixify.com/blog/use-os-x-lion-to-improve-your-ui/) by Pixify.

 Basic Usage
 -----------